Anna Arpaci-Dusseau

 Fun Stuff

-I am a big fan of peanut butter, corn mazes, and web development.
+I am a big fan of corn mazes (a side-effect of being from Wisconsin), the ocean, and web development.
 I also enjoy reading and writing questionable quality novels.
-My family owns two nameless cats (yes it's a bit confusing).
-I tried a brief stint in stand-up comedy (ask me about it), but as you may have gathered I do not have the knack.
-I love backpacking and once had the opportunity to go on a 45 day hiking trip in Alaska where wolves and bears were sighted!
+I've owned two nameless cats (yes it's a bit confusing).
+I tried a brief stint in stand-up comedy (ask me about it), but as you may have gathered I do not have the knack. !

-I am also an avid Ultimate Frisbee player and a captain of MIT's womens ultimate team-- Smite!
+I am also an avid Ultimate Frisbee player and a member of the Boston women's club ultimate scene!